thirdweb-dev/typescript-sdk/etc/sdk.api.md

     to: string;
 }

+// Warning: (ae-internal-missing-underscore) The name "getContractAddressByChainId" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getContractAddressByChainId(chainId: SUPPORTED_CHAIN_ID | ChainId.Hardhat, contractName: keyof typeof CONTRACT_ADDRESSES[SUPPORTED_CHAIN_ID]): string;

+// @public
+export function getNativeTokenByChainId(chainId: ChainId): NativeToken;

+// Warning: (ae-internal-missing-underscore) The name "getRoleHash" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getRoleHash(role: Role): BytesLike;

 // Warning: (ae-internal-missing-underscore) The name "hashLeafNode" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal